Adelicia Acklen: Adult life

 In 1849, the widow Franklin married a second time, to Joseph Alexander Smith Acklen (1816–1863).
 Together, they built the Belmont Mansion outside Nashville for use as a summer estate, complete with gardens and a zoo.
 They had six children; two daughters died young, Laura (1852–1855) and Corinne (1852–1855).
 The others made careers and families: Joseph H. Acklen (1850–1938) became a politician and served as U.S. Representative from Louisiana; William Hayes Ackland (1855–1940) was an attorney, writer and art collector; Claude M. Acklen (1857–1920), and Pauline (1859–1931) married a Mr. Lockett.

 Joseph A. S. Acklen died in 1863.
-Later, Adelicia Acklen married Dr. William Archer Cheatham (1820–1900), a physician and head of the State Insane Asylum.
+Later, Adelicia Acklen married Dr. William Archer Cheatham (1820–1900), a physician and head of the Tennessee State Insane Asylum.
 His father, Richard Cheatham (1799–1845), had served one term as United States Representative from Tennessee.

-However, she soon grew dissatisfied with this marriage and moved to Washington, D. C., where she lived at 1776 Massachusetts Avenue.
+But Acklen soon grew dissatisfied with this marriage and moved to Washington, D. C. There she lived at 1776 Massachusetts Avenue.

 In 1887, Acklen Cheatham sold the Belmont Mansion in Nashville.
 It was later used as a girls academy and then for Ward–Belmont College (which eventually developed into Belmont University).

 Acklen had leased and then sold the plantations in Louisiana in 1880.
-In 1901, the state bought four of them, including the one known as Angola, which became the nickname of the Louisiana State Penitentiary it developed on these lands.
+In 1901, the state bought four of them, including the one known as Angola.
+This became the nickname of the Louisiana State Penitentiary that was developed on these lands, where prisoners worked the fields for commodity and sustenance crops.